vitest-dev/vitest/docs/config/index.md

 - **See also:** [Dep Optimization Options](https://vitejs.dev/config/dep-optimization-options.html)

 ::: warning
-This feature is temporary disabled since Vitest 0.30.0.
+This feature is temporarily disabled since Vitest 0.30.0.
 :::

 Enable dependency optimization.
 If you have a lot of tests, this might improve their performance.